neeru24/Text-to-voice-convertor/README.md

 2. Open index.html in your web browser.
 3. Enter text into the textarea.
 4. Select a voice from the dropdown list.
-5. Click the "Listen" button to hear the spoken output.
+5. Click the "Listen" button to hear the spoken output of the entered text.

 ### Technologies Used :
 1. HTML